carrierlxk/COSNet/README.md

 The youtube-objects dataset can be downloaded from [here](http://calvin-vision.net/datasets/youtube-objects-dataset/) and annotation can be found [here](http://vision.cs.utexas.edu/projects/videoseg/data_download_register.html).

+The FBMS dataset can be downloaded from [here](https://lmb.informatik.uni-freiburg.de/resources/datasets/moseg.en.html).
 #### Training

 1. Download all the training datasets, including MARA10K and DUT saliency datasets.
 Create a folder called images and put these two datasets into the folder.